 Over the years, many men have asked my suggestion about a good scent for them.
-Fragrances are very tricky to suggest, and not something I would ever give as a gift, unless I new the recipient wore it and loved it.
+Fragrances are very personal, very tricky to suggest and not something I would ever give as a gift, unless I new the recipient wore it and loved it.
 When worn appropriately, i.e. with restraint, they smell different on different people, a fact that prevents me from making any specific suggestions.
 A friend who worked for Hermès once gave me a bottle of Terre d’Hermès, which I really hated when I first spritzed it on.
 But twenty or thirty minutes later, it had turned into something very different on my skin, something I really liked.
 But I always recommend avoiding anything with a sample in a magazine ad or anything getting a big push at Sephora.
 (And certainly nothing from the Axe family, which should be repurposed as a possible source for alternative fuel.)
 I suggest, as I said, looking low on the radar for something that is unrecognizable and not at the tip of anyone’s immediate consciousness.
 My favorite fragrances, on both men and women, are ones that I cannot identify, like a signature scent that is unique to the wearer.

 On the higher end, another forgotten underdog favorite of mine is Giorgio Armani’s original eponymous eau de toilette spray.
 Not Acqua di Gio, not Code… just “Giorgio Armani.”
 It’s so far off the hot list that Sephora, Macy’s or Walgreen’s don’t even carry it anymore (at least not online).
 It’s clean and citrusy at first, then turns into something very warm, with notes of lavender, bergamot, cedar, clove, nutmeg, and patchouli.
 I love this one.

-My third alternate favorite is the classic Vetiver by Guerlain.
+My other alternate favorite is the classic Vetiver by Guerlain.
 Originally launched in 1958, this woody olfactive home run has notes of lemon, tobacco, vetiver, cedar, nutmeg and pepper.
 Perhaps because some ingredients become endangered or unethical to acquire, original formulas are sometimes discontinued, as was the case with the original Vetiver.
 Reformulated and relaunched in 2000, Vetiver is still a men’s fragrance classic.
 Like the original Armani, it starts off citrusy, then turns into something rich, warm and woodsy.
 It is 2.5 ounces of pure sex.

 And speaking of sharing Rite Aid shelf space under lock and key with White Diamonds by Liz Taylor, Playboy’s Malibu Eau de Toilette and Miami Glow by J-Lo, I must give a slightly embarrassing shout out to some oldies but, in my book, goodies.
 This is usually the part of the conversation where some people start to laugh at me, immediately followed by the part where I don’t give a rat’s ass.
 I’m a big fan of a forgotten, kitschy, unexpected throwback… a scent that was once popular but fell off the grid and off the parent company’s priority list.
 Old Spice was one, until it was aggressively relaunched with that brilliant television ad campaign.
 I still think it’s a great scent.
 A few of my other favorite forgotten, manly, lower-end classics are Grey Flannel, English Leather (which my grandfather wore) and, yes, Stetson.
 Hilarious, unbelievable and so very Ron Burgundy, I know, but great scents in my low-rent opinion.
 And they would certainly be unidentifiable by a nose younger than 40.